thelkotolsantosh/Automated-Recon-tool/FAQ.md

 - Keep new modules self-contained and placed in the `recon/` directory.
 - Add a short comment block at the top of each new file explaining what it does.
 - Test your changes against a domain you own before submitting.
-- Do not introduce dependencies beyond what is already in `Requirements.txt` without discussion.
+- Do not introduce dependencies beyond what is already in `requirements.txt` without discussion.

 ---